productiveAnalytics/azure_containerization_sandbox/ACI/README.md

 3. ```cd aci-helloworld```
 4. Open built-in VS code: ```code .```
 5. Update index.html and Save
-6. Ensure that Azure Container Registry (ACR) exists: myacr
+6. Ensure that Azure Container Registry (ACR) exists: *myacr*
-7. Build new docker image and upload to ACR: ```ACR build commands goes here```
+7. Build new docker image with tag v1 and upload to ACR: ```az acr build --image aci-demo/custom-image-demo:v1 --registry myacr --file Dockerfile . ```
 8. Create new ACI with the custom image from the ACR
 9. Note the public IP of the ACI
 10. On Cloud Shell, ```curl -X GET <public-ip-of-ACI>```